 I care deeply about helping people to create heartfelt and unique farewells.
 Many people are not aware of how much choice and freedom they have in creating a fitting funeral service – I can help you explore what aspects are important to you, and to create a flow to the service so that everything that needs to be said and done is accomplished.

 Aside from this calling, I am a mum to two teenagers, my husband is a carpenter and builder, and as a family we enjoy taking part in medieval living history in Britain and Europe.
-I also enjoy long walks with our scruffy dog!
+I also enjoy long walks with our scruffy hound!

 - Level 3 Diploma in Funeral Celebrancy.